wxyz-abcd/node-haxball/README.md

       --- event triggers section ---

       - `cancel()`: should be used to cancel the process of joining a room.
-      - `useRecaptchaToken(token)`: should be used to send the recaptcha token after onRequestRecaptcha event occurred. currently only working while creating a room. workaround: in order to send the token to try and join a recaptcha-protected room, cleanup old resources and use Room.join with the new token.
+      - `useRecaptchaToken(token)`: should be used to send the recaptcha token after `onRequestRecaptcha` event occurred. currently only working while creating a room. workaround: in order to send the token to try and join a recaptcha-protected room, cleanup old resources and use Room.join with the new token.

     }.

 - `Room`: The class that currently hosts all room operations.
-Should only be initialized by either Room.join or Room.create.
+Should only be initialized by either `Room.join` or `Room.create`.

   - `properties`:
     - `isHost`: true for hosts, false for clients